The How and Why of the Prostate Cancer Survivorship Essentials Framework

 The Future

 Survivorship matters to all.
-Research shows that men and their doctors, and the nurses and allied health professionals who look after them, report the experience of prostate cancer as being challenging, medically focused, and uncoordinated, with men’s support needs often not being adequately met.
-It makes sense then, to use the Prostate Cancer Survivorship Essentials Framework to guide modern treatment for prostate cancer.
-All health professionals involved in prostate cancer from diagnosis through to advanced stage treatment, want the best outcomes for their patients.
+Research shows that cancer patients and their doctors, and the nurses and allied health professionals who look after them, report the experience of cancer as being challenging, medically focused, and uncoordinated, with patient’s support needs often not being adequately met.
+It makes sense then, to use both the Prostate Cancer Survivorship Essentials Framework and the Cancer Survivorship Essentials Framework to guide modern treatment for cancer.
 Ensuring a psychosocial as well as medical focus throughout treatment brings with it better survivorship.

 References